ExaWorks/SDK/.github/ISSUE_TEMPLATE/request_for_ci.md

 ---
 name: Request for including into CI
-about: Use this template to create a request for including a software tool into CI pipelines per facility.
+description: Use this template to create a request for including a software tool into CI pipelines per facility.
 title: "[CI Request]: [SOFTWARE TOOL NAME]"
-labels: Continuous Integration
+labels: "Continuous Integration"
-assignees: mtitov, danlaney
+assignees: "mtitov, danlaney"
 ---

 Please fullfil the initial requirements from the following document: